pedrogameiro/awesome-treetile/README.md

 focused client (descendants).
 Each time the spilt can either be specified or depends on which side (width or height) of the screen area of the previous focused client (progenitor) is longer.
-If you want, you can also manually resize these two descendants with respect to each other, but only in the frame of screen area occupied by the progenitor (which can be improved in the future).
+If you want, you can also manually resize these two descendants with respect to each other by the keyboad or mouse, but only in the frame of screen area occupied by the progenitor (which can be improved in the future).

 This project is forked from (https://github.com/RobSis/treesome) and still under the development.